 - Save money later and wait until you file your federal taxes to get a premium tax credit ("PTC") added to your tax refund.

-Reporting Premium Tax Credits
+Claiming or Reporting Premium Tax Credits